Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 Embers form under the feet of your victim, burning them if they stop moving, mocking them as they attempt to escape the curse.

-When you cast this miracle, select a creature within range.
+When you cast this miracle, choose a creature within range.
 At the start of each of your turns, make an Agility attack against them.
 If you hit, apply 3 + 1/2 Presence stacks of aflame, then double their current stacks of aflame.
 Hit or miss, deal fire damage to them equal to their current stacks of aflame.

 ### Gift of Flames